 Study more complex musical language including duplets, double-dotted rhythms, alto clef, double sharps/flats, the concept of enharmonic equivalence, and recognising and writing common triads.
 Learn the technical names for scale degrees, and standard ornaments and instruments.
-NB: scheduled break week: 4th & 25th May 2026.
+Break weeks: 4, 25 May 2026

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.